King’s Day in Amsterdam: A Colorful Celebration of Dutch Culture

 On the 27th April every year, King’s Day is celebrated in the Netherlands.
 A festive extravaganza honoring the Dutch monarchy and unity among citizens, it’s an experience not to be missed.
 This vibrant festival, marked by streets awash in orange, is no more visible than in the capital Amsterdam.
 Crowds flood the streets, and the city is alive with lively street performances and boat parties along the canals.

 To learn more, we spoke to Travel Director and Amsterdam expert Frank.
-From bustling street markets teeming with entrepreneurial youngsters to energetic parties echoing with music, he talks us through the history and traditions of King’s Day and shares his top tips for enjoying this great event.
+From bustling street markets teeming with entrepreneurial youngsters to energetic parties echoing with music, he talks us through the history and traditions of the national holiday of King’s Day and shares his top tips for enjoying this great event.

 A joyful day of celebrations